mathiasertl/django-ca/docs/source/cli/cas.rst

 connect.

-If you have correctly configured :ref:`CA_DEFAULT_HOSTNAME <settings-ca-default-hostname>`, you can use an OCSP responder *almost* out of the box, the only thing you have to do is *regularly* create OCSP responder
+If you have correctly configured :ref:`CA_DEFAULT_HOSTNAME <settings-ca-default-hostname>`, you can use an OCSP responder out of the box, if you use the docker compose.
+If you installed from source or you have *regularly* create OCSP responder keys (e.g. via a CRON job):
-keys:

 .. code-block:: console

    $ python manage.py regenerate_ocsp_keys

+How can configure how long certificates will be valid via the ``--ocsp-responder-key-validity`` argument when creating/editing a certificate authority.
+You can also configure how long responses are valid via the ``--ocsp-response-validity``.

 .. _cli_cas_extensions: